The Aster for warm ceremonies & Music in historic building

 The Cafe is located on SE Main Street, downtown Minneapolis in the historic warehouse district and now renovated.
 Thereby, it’s surrounded by a lot of wedding venues and good spots for your photography session.
 It lets you think of the old brick buildings, the view on the Mississippi River and the city Skyline, and several walking distance parks.

 We should not forget to mention their patio and courtyard with a huge green tent (the Shasta Tent).
-I hope that one day I will have the opportunity to take photos with the Shasta!

 What’s more, it accommodates a nice bridal suite, which is great for pictures and convenient to get ready.